 The Owl House follows a 14-year-old named Luz who gets transported to the Demon World, which Terrace described as “a demonic nightmarish place” in which Luz decides to stay and become a witch.
 On creating Luz and making her Latinx, Terrace noted that she got a lot of input from her roommate, also named Luz, who, Terrace said, “helped me develop her a lot.”
 After realizing how much her friend was instrumental in helping create her own protagonist, Terrace asked to name Luz after her.
 “She said yes, but also said ‘make her Dominican!'”

 Terrace also noted that the art design for The Owl House took inspiration from classical artists she had previously studied, like Remedios Varo and Hieronymus Bosch.
 “I started developing Owl House with inspiration from artists I studied in school,” she said while showing images of inspiration to the audience.
-On showrunning, she also gave a humble answer.
+When asked about Disney Animation showrunners, she also gave a humble answer.
 “Once you become a showrunner you realize that you’re flying by the seat of your pants a lot.”

 The Houghton brothers, Shane Houghton and Chris Houghton, the co-creators of Big City Greens, never studied animation academically.
 Instead, they were frequent drawers who would often bounce off each other creatively.
 Later on, as Chris explained, they tried to become professionals at it.
 “We wanted to do a project together, and all of a sudden we had our first collaborative work in a comic series.”
 While it didn’t make them money, the project ended up “opening a ton of doors” for them.